10: Altruism

 Searching for the prosocial personality

 Rather than focusing on a single trait, Penner and his colleagues (Penner, Fritzsche, Craiger, & Freifeld, 1995; Penner & Orom, 2010) have taken a somewhat broader perspective and identified what they call the prosocial personality orientation.
 Their research indicates that two major characteristics are related to the prosocial personality and prosocial behavior.
 The first characteristic is called other-oriented empathy: People high on this dimension have a strong sense of social responsibility, empathize with and feel emotionally tied to those in need, understand the problems the victim is experiencing, and have a heightened sense of moral obligation to be helpful.
-This factor has been shown to be highly correlated with the trait of agreeableness discussed previously.
+This factor has been shown to be highly correlated with the previously discussed trait of agreeableness.
 The second characteristic, helpfulness, is more behaviorally oriented.
 Those high on the helpfulness factor have been helpful in the past, and because they believe they can be effective with the help they give, they are more likely to be helpful in the future.

 Why Help?